Harrodian is proud to have a thriving DoE award programme at Bronze, Silver and Gold levels. Taking part in the award is a great way for pupils to:

 Training Day and practice expedition route planning.
 In school.
 (9:00-15:00)

-Training covers an expedition overview, First Aid, expedition route planning, Gold level Kit and Food.
+Training covers an expedition overview.
+First Aid, expedition route planning, Gold level Kit and Food and setting expedition teams.

 |Qualifying Expedition.
 5 days away for the 4-day expedition.
 Location TBC.|

 *Direct Entrants are those who have not completed Bronze

 *Direct Entrants are those who have not completed a previous level, either Bronze or Silver